 - Don’t travel if you’re feeling ill

-- Get tested whenever you can
+- Get tested when you can

 - Get boosted to maximize your COVID-19 vaccine’s efficacy